-As well as making Oldham and the wider Greater Manchester area a great place to live, just a short distance from Manchester city centre and the beautiful countryside of Saddleworth.
-We are an employer with a clear and strong set of values and behaviours and an extensive package of staff benefits, we believe we have one of the best social worker support offerings in the country.
+Oldham is a great place to live, just a short distance from Manchester city centre and the beautiful countryside of Saddleworth.
+We are an employer with a clear and strong set of values and behaviours who can offer you an extensive package of staff benefits, as well as one of the finest social worker support offers in the country.

 We understand the importance of a thorough induction as it provides a firm foundation for your future practice.

 All our new social workers are warmly welcomed and provided with a structured and carefully planned introduction to the job.